oscarthf/Repeticio/README.md

 ## To do:

 ```
+* Add AWS deployment instructions.
-* Create translations for instructions in UI language
+* Create translations for instructions in UI language.
-* Test subscription logic
+* Test subscription logic.
-* Test main server election logic
+* Test main server election logic.
-* Improve prompting
+* Improve prompting to reduce bad question generation.
-* Allow LLM to check if answer to exercise is not correct (or multiple answers are correct)
+* Allow LLM to check if answer to exercise is not correct (or multiple answers are correct).
 ```

 ## Environment variables needed: